chsdwn/react-native-responsive-scalability/README.md

 ## About the Project

-The package offers utility hooks that assist React Native developers in creating responsive cross-platform applications.
+The package provides utility hooks that help React Native developers create responsive, cross-platform applications that are aware of orientation changes.

 ## Installation